-Journal Club: You will be assigned to groups of 4-5 people for your journal club.
-During the semester, your journal club will meet 3 times via Zoom and there will not be in-person lecture on these dates.
+Journal Club: On Canvas, you will be assigned to groups of 4-5 people for your journal club.
+During the semester, your journal club will meet 3 times via Zoom and there will not be an inperson lecture on these dates.
 I will provide 3 peer-reviewed journal articles for you to read before your group meets to discuss the articles.
-You will record your Zoom meetings and submit the link and passcode for each recording for your assignment.
+You will record your Zoom meetings to the cloud and submit the link and passcode (if needed) for each recording for your assignment.

-Lab Attendance and Participation: Forty-five points of your grade will be associated with attendance and participation in lab each week.
-If you are unable to attend lab, contact me prior to your lab section, you will be expected to complete any missed laboratory activities.
+Lab Attendance, Assignments, and Participation: Seventy points of your grade will be associated with attendance and participation in lab each week.
+If you are unable to attend lab, contact me before your lab section, you will be expected to complete any missed laboratory activities.